M3wP/Monopoly/C64/readme.md

   items.
 * Check music/sfx - sometimes does not fire correctly at all (other than resource contention issue).
 Perhaps fixed by 2.74?
 Very rare issue.
-* Implement own keyboard scan, remove dependency on Kernal
-* Load strings into high RAM (Kernal space) saving 4KB in program area?
-Need to build it somehow...
-* Add CPU player?
-Should have enough memory if no longer need Kernal.
-  Will be rather difficult to do properly.

 ## For Testing (Needs Confirmation):
 * Player focus restored after player lose to player interrupt?